Best practices to reduce negative impacts and feel good about our way of traveling.

 Have you ever visited a place so precious that a strong will to contribute to its preservation invaded you?
 That you wanted to do everything in your power to protect this place and its people?
 In the difficult times we’re facing, I’ve struggled with the feeling that our hands are tied.
 The solutions to present-day problems lie partly in our responsibility, but the other, enormous part is the responsibility of our elected officials.

 The good news is that there are ways of taking concrete action directly from home.
-So-called “Citizen science” is a concept that gives us, as civilians, the chance to participate actively in science.
+So-called “citizen science” is a concept that gives us civilians the chance to participate actively in science.
 The idea is simple: scientists collect loads of data in their respective research fields.
 But they often lack the time to analyze the amount of data they have.
 This is where we come into play.

-Citizen science gives us access to the data and guidance to help with the evaluation and speed up the research process.
+Citizen science gives us access to data and guidance to support the evaluation process.
 The importance of this opportunity is enormous.
 Research is the first step in any nature conservation program.
 We cannot act if we don’t know what we are doing.
 Hence, increasing the number of findings is crucial to protecting planet Earth.

 So far, my favorite example of Citizen Science is the Zooniverse Platform.
 Personally, I’ve chosen a project where you count iguanas on drone recordings from the Galapagos Islands.
 Plenty of other projects are available, though.
 You go through a few explanatory steps, and then you’re ready to start.

 The Zooniverse is a good possibility to take concrete action in a simple way.
-For those wishing to do more hands-on jobs, you can also become a scientist in the field.
+For those wishing to do more hands-on jobs, you support science directly in the field.
 More and more projects integrating civilians are being initiated.
-In Switzerland, for example, I know about the opportunity to visit different water sources in the Alps, analyze them and hand in the data.
+In Switzerland, for example, I know about an opportunity to visit various water sources in the Alps, analyze them, and submit the data.

 Lastly, you can also integrate citizen science into your next travel itinerary.
-Rainforest Expeditions, located in the Peruvian Amazon, offers insights into science programs and lets you actively participate in the process on site.
-This is a unique and meaningful way of visiting new places, supporting conservation projects and collecting long-lasting memories.
+Rainforest Expeditions, located in the Peruvian Amazon, offers insights into its science programs and lets you actively participate in the process on-site.
+This is a unique and meaningful way of visiting new places, supporting conservation projects, and collecting long-lasting memories.

 (Please be aware that you will never have a net positive impact on a destination by participating in citizen science on-site if you fly to the destination, unless you stay there for an extended period.
 Your flight emissions will outweigh the positive effect of supporting a conservation project.
 Working with online science platforms from home, your CO2 footprint will be significantly lower.
 Nevertheless, if you plan on visiting a destination in any case, such scientific programs are a good option for giving back to the destination.
 If you want to make a greater effort to balance out some of the negative effects of your flight, financial support will be the only truly effective solution.
 Through Wilderness International, you can buy land in the Peruvian Amazon, placing it under strict protection in the long run.)